NLorenzo777/AWSLearning/AWS-Mainframe-Modernization/Module-2.md

 ### Problems that AWS Mainframe Modernization Solve
 AWS M2 offers a comprehensive suite of features to help migrate and modernize mainframe applications.

-- `Asses`: AWS M2 provides application knowledge, insight, and analysis.
+- `Assess`: AWS M2 provides application knowledge, insight, and analysis.
 M2 can be used to evaluate, scope, and plan a migration and modernization project.
 This reveals application dependencies and complexities helping create a modernization strategy with business and technical assessments.